Grab Holdings: Regulation

 In 2017, the Vietnamese Ministry of Transport set to review the legal status of both Grab and Uber to ensure a fair business environment for firms.
 A draft of a new circular was submitted in early 2018 that includes regulations for passenger transport (by car) through software such as Grab.
 In early 2020, a decree was passed to legalise Grab and other ride-hailing platforms in Vietnam.

 In Cambodia and Singapore, Grab supported local governments in traffic management and infrastructure development through its data and technology.
-In Malaysia, Grab has also received the support of the Malaysian Public Land Transport Commission (SPAD) when the government department introduced the use of technology using the GrabTaxi applications to enhance the efficiency of taxi drivers in Malaysia.
+In Malaysia, Grab has also received the support of the Malaysian Public Land Transport Commission (SPAD) when the government department introduced the use of technology using the GrabTaxi application to enhance the efficiency of taxi drivers in Malaysia.
 The company is working with the government department to improve the image of taxi drivers in the country by making it safer and more convenient to hail a taxi.

-Grab has also partnered the authorities to build more environmentally sustainable transport networks.
-It co-launched an Electric Vehicle (EV) Ecosystem Roadmap with the Indonesian government to accelerate electric vehicle adoption.
-Grab supports local governments in Malaysia, Philippines, Myanmar in promoting road safety and combating crimes through its network of drivers and technology on its app, such as facial recognition.
-The company also promotes food safety in collaboration with the Vietnamese authorities.
-The company has agreements with authorities in Philippines and Indonesia to promote the growth and recovery of the tourism sector.
-It was also appointed by the Malaysian government as an official partner to drive e-wallet adoption among citizens.
-During the COVID-19 pandemic, it partnered governments in Malaysia, Philippines, Thailand and Indonesia to enable farmers and fisheries to sell their products and process digital payments on the Grab app.

-Recognition

-From 2017 to 2020, Grab ranked as a CNBC Disruptor 50 as one of the fastest growing and most innovative start-ups.
-Tan was recognised in the 2017 Bloomberg 50 for Grab's growth in the region and also ranked among the 100 Most Creative People in Business by Fast Company in 2018.

-Grab ranked second among the 50 most innovative companies of 2019 by Fast Company.
-In 2020, Grab was also one of the 50 companies listed on Fortune's "Change the World" list, for addressing social issues through its services during the COVID-19 pandemic.
-In 2020, Grab was also listed on The Fintech Power 50 annual guide, for simplifying financial services for the unbanked and underbanked.
-The founders were ranked amongst "The World's 50 Greatest Leaders" by Fortune for 2021.